SimeonKraev/data-science-microservice/README.md

 Hello,

-In this coding exercise you I be addressing an issue/task that is central to day-to-day work: writing and maintaining microservices.
+In this coding exercise I be addressing an issue/task that is central to day-to-day work: writing and maintaining microservices.
 This exercise aims to showcase a small microservice that fetches/calculates information about employees, creates plots and can be remotely health checked, all while running in a container.

 ## The service